 - Why you shouldn’t follow trends

-- Can you turn your blog into a book?
+- How to turn a blog into a book

 - Are you sure you want to genre hop?

 - Is your premise an archetype or a cliche?